corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ### Ledger Repair

 By default, the [Corda ledger repair functionality]({{< relref "../../../developing-applications/ledger/ledger-repair.md" >}}) runs every ten minutes.
-You can modify this schedule by setting the `net.corda.ledger.utxo.repair.schedulePeriod` system property for each database worker.
+You can modify this schedule by adding the `net.corda.ledger.utxo.repair.schedulePeriod` system property to the Java options for each database worker.
 This property is set in seconds.
 For example, to modify the schedule to every 15 minutes:

 ```yaml
 workers: